Council for Responsible Genetics: History

 The Council for Responsible Genetics was founded in 1983 in Cambridge, Massachusetts.

 An early voice concerned about the social and ethical implications of modern genetic technologies, CRG organized a 1985 Congressional Briefing and a 1986 panel of the American Association for the Advancement of Science, both focusing on the potential dangers of genetically engineered biological weapons.
 Francis Boyle was asked to draft legislation setting limits on the use of genetic engineering, leading to the Biological Weapons Anti-Terrorism Act of 1989.

 CRG was the first organization to advance a comprehensive, scientifically based position against human germline engineering.
 It was also the first to compile documented cases of genetic discrimination, laying the intellectual groundwork for the Genetic Information Nondiscrimination Act of 2008 (GINA).

 The organization created both a Genetic Bill of Rights and a Citizen's Guide to Genetically Modified Food.
 Also notable are CRG's support for the "Safe Seeds Campaign" (for avoiding gene flow from genetically engineered to non-GE seed) and the organization of a US conference on Forensic DNA Databanks and Racial Disparities in the Criminal Justice System.
 In 2010 CRG led a successful campaign to roll back a controversial student genetic testing program at the University of California, Berkeley.
-In 2011, CRG led a campaign to successfully enact [CalGINA] in California, which extended genetic privacy and nondiscrimination protections to life, disability and long term care insurance, mortgages, lending and other areas.
+In 2011, CRG led a campaign to successfully enact [CalGINA] in California, which extended genetic privacy and nondiscrimination protections to life, disability and long-term care insurance, mortgages, lending and other areas.

-CRG issued five anthologies of commentaries:
+CRG issued six anthologies of commentaries: